 Note: Replace “Username” with the name you would like to use at the login prompt.
 And replace “Password” with the desired password you would like to set.

 It should look like something: net user test 12345 /add

 Once you execute the above command, you will get a response, “The command completed successfully.”

 How to Add a New Local User Account under Windows 11/10 using the User Account dialog?

 Step 1.
 Open the Run command box by pressing

 Step 3.
 On the pop-up window, How will this person sign in?
 Click the link “Sign in without a Microsoft account (not recommended).”

 Step 5.
-Next, fill in the user details and then click on the Next button.
+Next, fill in the user details and click on the

 Step 6.
-Now, you will see your desired user account has been crated and is ready to login into your PC.
+Finally, you will see that your desired user account has been created and is ready to log in to your PC.